 - Pipeline construction

 - Metal fabrication

 - Manufacturing firms

-- Industrial companies for equipment repair
+- Industrial companies

-- Shielded metal arc welder

-- Structural welder

 UACCM's Welding Technology program is creating a gateway to a host of career opportunities in the welding industry.
-The program provides training for students in the following areas of welding: welding safety, shielded metal arc (Stick Welding) welding, gas metal arc (MIG) welding, gas tungsten arc (TIG) welding, advanced tungsten arc welding, flux core arc welding, and blueprint reading.
+The program provides training for students in the following areas of welding: welding safety, shielded metal arc (Stick Welding) welding, gas metal arc (MIG) welding, gas tungsten arc (TIG) welding, advanced welding, flux core arc welding, and blueprint reading.
 Students will be provided the opportunity to apply knowledge from theory-based classes to practical exercises in the lab.
-Students spend a significant amount of their time learning the different welding processes by actually welding in the lab.
+Students spend a significant amount of their time learning the different welding processes by welding in the lab.
 Students are graded based on their welding performances and held to the same standards outlined in the AWS D1.1 qualification standards.
-A Certificate of Proficiency, Technical Certificate and/ or an Associate of Applied Science degree in Welding will better prepare students for employment opportunities in the industry.
+A Certificate of Proficiency, Technical Certificate and/or an Associate of Applied Science degree in Welding as well as American Welding Society (AWS) qualifications will prepare students for employment opportunities in the industry.